submariner-io/submariner-website/src/content/roadmap/_index.en.md

 pre = "<b>5. </b>"
 +++

-This a preliminary community roadmap, it's not written in stone, but it can serve as a guideline about what's ahead.
+This is a preliminary community roadmap, it's not written in stone, but it can serve as a guideline about what's ahead.

 Please see details of previous releases [here](../releases)